Leincentes/minichan-grpc/README.md

         ];
     }
 ```

-The **`getServices`** method is responsible for returning an array of gRPC services that should be registered in the application.
-In the provided code, it returns an array containing the 'AuthService' class.
-It is assumed that the 'AuthService' class is a gRPC service that needs to be registered.
+The **`getMiddlewares`** method returns an array of middleware instances that should be added to the application.
+In the provided code, it returns instances of LoggingMiddleware and TraceMiddleware.
+These classes are assumed to be middleware components that provide logging and tracing functionality, respectively.

-**`getMiddlewares` Method**
 ```php
     /**
      * Get an array of middlewares to be added.